 Engaging with the audible implies engaging with the conditions in which audibilities are formed.
 Audibilities, as modes in which listening occurs, emerge as part of collective and material configurations.
-Practices of sound-making can engage with this emergence as they plunge into the material and collective realms which render acts of listening relevant.
+Practices of sound-making can engage with how the audible is formed as they plunge into the collective realms which render acts of listening relevant.

 Transformations of the Audible (2019)

-The symposium Transformations of the Audible gathered artists, scholars, students and artist researchers from three domains – that of music, the arts and the scholarly field of sound studies – to address how artistic practices dealing with sound are traversed by and simultaneously operate upon the ways in which listening takes place.
+The symposium Transformations of the Audible gathered artists, scholars, students and artist researchers from three domains – that of music, the arts and the scholarly field of sound studies – to address how artistic practices dealing with sound are traversed by and simultaneously operate upon the ways in which listening is performed.

 Photo: Milan Anais

 Focus challenges the transparency of the recording-reproduction mechanism.
-It exposes the spatial rendering of the sonorous as a product of the engagement of the listener with the material conditions of the technological artefacts of audio reproduction.
+It exposes the spatial dimension of the sonorous as intrinsic to the engagement of the listener with the material conditions of the technological infrastructure of audio reproduction.

 Loudspeakers and recording devices, as instruments of amplification and framing that inhabit our daily auditory context, interfere with the boundaries of what we experience as real or imagined.
-Distance/Fiction explores how the material relationship between listener and sound-emitting devices acts upon the synchronization of listening and seeing produced in the exhibition space.
+Distance/Fiction explores how the material relationship between listener and sound-emitting devices and the synchronization of listening and seeing produced in the exhibition space.